ā Back | From A Fan To A Friend ()

 I Became A Part of A Clique

 I also just naturally connected with some of the moderators, and became close friends with them.
 I played D&D with Rob and Dev.
 I played Overwatch and nerded out over music with Lexi and Tatiana.
-I joked around and watched shit with Felicia, who is now the co-host of a podcast we do together called Two Idiots Talking Over Stuff and someone I consider to be one of my best friends.
+I joked around and watched shit with Felicia, who is now one of my best friends and the co-host of a show we do together called Sleepy Idiots Club Podcast.
+A third co-host, Beth, is also a great friend who we also met on Discord.

 Fortnite Fortnite Fortnite Fortnite